-- Discuss the difference between renewable and nonrenewable resources with the class.
+- Discuss with the class the differences between renewable energy, clean energy and sources that are neither.
 Ask students to name examples of each kind of resource (the examples do not have to be confined to energy resources). - 2.
 Discuss how the characteristics of a resource can be changed to make it more or less renewable.
 For example, trees are renewable if they are managed wisely.
 A tree can be cut down, but its seeds can be planted to grow a new tree.
-Metals such as aluminum or steel can be made more renewable by recycling them to be used over and over again. - 3.
-Discuss how LADWP is planning to reduce the amount of fossil fuels currently provided and increase renewable energy in the future. - 4.
-Instruct students to log on to The Times eNewspaper and save or print out as many news items as they can find which deal with natural resources. - 5.
+Metals such as aluminum or steel can be made more renewable by recycling them to be used over and over again. - Discuss how LADWP is planning to reduce the amount of fossil fuels currently provided and increase renewable energy in the future. - Instruct students to log on to The Times eNewspaper and save or print out as many news items as they can find which deal with natural resources. - 5.
 Divide the class into small groups.
 Have each group paste their news items onto index cards, sheets of paper, or into photo editing software.
-On each card or paper, students should write the following information: - a) the name of the resource - b) whether the resource is renewable or non-renewable - c) conservation measures for this resource - 6.
+On each card or paper, students should write the following information: - a) the name of the resource - b) whether the resource is renewable or nonrenewable - c) conservation measures for this resource - 6.
 Have each group share its findings with the class.
 Are some resources in danger of being exhausted?
 Are there simple and easy conservation measures that can be recommended to the class?

-Have students design a bulletin board displaying the natural resource cards they made for this lesson.
-The theme of the bulletin board could be conservation, recycling, or a related topic.
+Have students design a bulletin board, website or social media post displaying the natural resource cards or digital assets they made for this lesson.
+The theme of the bulletin board, website or social media post could be conservation, reycling or a related topic.